wordlions/wordlions.github.io/_posts/2012-10-04-so-you-want-to-write-a-white-paper.markdown

 ---
+published: true
-date: '2012/10/04 08:00:00'
+date: "2012/10/04 08:00:00"
 layout: post
-slug: so-you-want-to-write-a-white-paper
-status: published
-title: 'So, You Want to Write a White Paper'
+title: "So, You Want to Write a White Paper"
 categories:
   - What Word Lions Do
-author: 'Philip'
+author: Philip

 ---

 So, you're thinking about writing a white paper?
 After all, Fall and Winter are the best time of year to write white papers!
 (Actually, there's no white paper season.
 Their production tends to be driven by marketing budgets and product release schedules more than anything else.)

 ## To Write In House or Not?
 While it's not the point of this article, you of course will want to think about whether you want to write your white paper in-house or not.
-While almost no one will know more about the subject than your staff, the chances are high that charging a full time staff person with writing a white paper will land it in the [unfinished valley](http://www.wordlions.com/finishing-it).
+While almost no one will know more about the subject than your staff, the chances are high that charging a full time staff person with writing a white paper will land it in the [unfinished valley](/finishing-it).

 ## The Prep Is Almost The Same Either Way
 Whether you do the writing in house or not, you will want your subject matter experts (SMEs) to prep for writing process in basically the same way.